MileHacker Logo

 Cultural Heritage

-Augsburg's past as a wealthy trade hub meant historical access to various ingredients and impact from across Europe.
+Augsburg's past as a wealthy trade hub meant historical access to various ingredients and impact from all Over europe.
 While the city took on some international elements, its core culinary identity remained German, shaped by local produce, meats, and traditional cooking methods.

 You will find pork and beef as prominent meats, usually cooked as roasts or sausages.
 Potatoes appear frequently, as boiled, roasted, or in dumpling form.
 Cabbage, especially sauerkraut, is a common side.
 Root vegetables, onions, and often caraway seeds, parsley, and horseradish contribute distinct flavors.
 Rich gravies frequently accompany meat dishes.